 Contact a Ginarte construction accident attorney for a free consultation at 1-888-GINARTE (1-888-446-2783), or fill out our online contact form.
 We are one of the largest firms handling construction accident cases in the NY / NJ metro area.
 We know what it takes to get you the money you need and deserve for your injuries.
 We collect fees only if you win your case.

-Call today or visit one of our seven NY / NJ offices: Newark, New York City, Queens, Union City, Elizabeth, Clifton and Perth Amboy.
+Call today or visit one of our eight NY / NJ offices: Manhattan, Queens Newark, Union City, Elizabeth, Clifton, Perth Amboy and New Brunswick.